njxinran95/njxinran95.github.io/index.md

 I also equipped myself with ArcGIS to work on spatial analysis with a focus on visualization trough map renderings:

 - [TOD analysis in Philadelphia](/pdf/Ran Xin-590 HW1_1.pdf)

+Evaluated the feasibility of TOD along SEPTA metro lines in Philadelphia

 - [Urban Growth Boundary in Lancaster County](/pdf/Ran Xin-590 HW2_1.pdf)

+Explored the effects of Urban Growth Boundary on building densities and land use

 - [Urban Growth VS. Development Suitability](/pdf/Ran Xin-590 HW3_1.pdf)

+Analyzed the environmental sensitivity of land in Pennsylavnia to assess furture development

 ---